Trump's backslapping diplomacy gives way to sterner talks with Merkel

 Macron has largely stepped into the vacuum, but not without coordinating his steps first with Merkel.
 The two have developed a joint approach to Trump in the areas where their interests align, including the Iran nuclear deal and trade.

-Macron left Washington speculating Trump would withdraw from the Iran accord, despite his entreaties, but acknowledged that no firm decision was relayed over the course of his state visit.
+Macron left Washington speculating Trump would withdraw from the Iran accord despite his entreaties, but acknowledged that no firm decision was relayed over the course of his state visit.

-Merkel is expected to focus more on trade, which remains the thorniest issue between her and Trump.
+Merkel was expected to focus more on trade, which remains the thorniest issue between her and Trump.
 The President has railed against Germany's massive trade surplus and has honed in particularly on the number of German autos on American roads.
 The tariffs on steel and aluminum that he applied last month were meant as a remedy.
-Merkel will press Trump to extend the exemption he gave to European Union, which expires May 1.

-Also likely to arise is Germany's failure to meet NATO's recommendation it spend 2% of GDP on defense spending, another bête noire for Trump, who has regularly offered a confused viewpoint on the NATO payment structure but nonetheless remains insistent that Germany up its spending.